NangoHQ/nango/README.md

 ## Supported APIs

 More than 50 APIs are preconfigured to work out-of-the-box.
-Including: GitHub, Salesforce, Facebook, Google Sheets, Gmail, LinkedIn, Typeform, Zoom, etc. [Full list here](/integrations).

-Each API consists of a JSON configuration file, stored within the `/integrations` directory.
+Including: GitHub, Salesforce, Facebook, Google Sheets, Gmail, LinkedIn, Typeform, Zoom, [and more...](/integrations) Each API consists of a JSON configuration file, stored within the `/integrations` directory.

 Here's an example with the GitHub configuration file (`/integration/github.json`):